k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 Users can request to copy a selected list of Customer IDs.
 The TDM task also copies the related Ordering, Network Elements and Device data of the selected Customers.
 Alternatively, users can request to copy a selected list of Order IDs.
 The TDM task also copies the related Network Elements and Device data of the selected Orders.

 The BEs are defined via the TDM GUI and are saved in the [TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md).

 ### Building an LU Hierarchy in a BE

-A parent-child hierarchy of LUs can also be defined under a business entity.
+A parent-child hierarchy of LUs can also be defined under a BE.
 The relationship between the **parent and child** LUs is **one to many**.
 Each parent LUI can have many children LUIs.

 In a BE, if an LU has no parent LU, it is named a **Root LU**.
 In this case, the root entity of this LU equals the root entity of the BE.